DJ LeMahieu Preview, Player Props: Yankees vs. Rays

 DJ LeMahieu At The Plate

-- LeMahieu has an RBI in 25 of 105 games this year, with multiple RBI in six of them.
+- LeMahieu has an RBI in 26 of 106 games this year, with multiple RBI in seven of them.

-- In 34 of 105 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.